Webhooks

 or POST

 request will be sent to your corresponding webhook URL within a few minutes of the operation.
-Make sure to reply with an HTTP 200 response code.
+Make sure to reply with an HTTP response code that indicates success (codes from 200 to 299).

 File Action Details

-Webhook requests will information about the file action that triggered the message.
-How this information is sent depends up on your the HTTP method, body encoding or file attachment settings for your Webhook.
+Webhook requests will contain information about the file action that triggered the message.
+How this information is sent depends on the HTTP method, body encoding or file attachment settings for your webhook.

 Parameter | Explanation |